Do Radio Active Galactic Nuclei Reflect X-ray Binary Spectral States?: Extent plot variations

 \FloatBarrier

-\section{Extent Plot Variations}
+\section{Extent plot variations}

-We provide a suite of extent plots that show the compact, possible blazars, `normal', and giant sources individually to help the reader see the different populations more clearly (see Figure \ref{fig:extent_populations}).
+We provide a suite of extent plots that show the compact, possible blazars, ``normal,'' and giant sources individually to help the reader see the different populations more clearly (see Fig. \ref{fig:extent_populations}).

 \end{appendix}